 Grateful for the help he received, Elliot is paying it forward.
 A shelter advocate at Hebron House of Hospitality, a Waukesha-based homeless shelter also funded by United Way, Elliot directs his clients to La Casa de Esperanza to complete their taxes and go through the Financial Stability program.

-Elliot’s kids are helpful and even come up with new ways to save money.
+Following the advice from Gina at La Casa, Elliot includes his family in planning for their financial future.
 Says Elliot, “we are working together to be able to own our own home…they really want their own rooms!”

-In following his tax refund plan:“We are going to the water park,” says Elliot, “the kids don’t know about it…I’m surprising them.
+As for the “fun” part of his tax refund plan:“We are going to the water park,” says Elliot, “the kids don’t know about it…I’m surprising them.
 We are going to have so much fun!”